Operation Doublet: Charges

 In May 2012, nine men were arrested on suspicion of sexual activity with a child; the men were not thought to have known each other.
 In March 2015, a tenth man was arrested for offences relating to two victims aged 13 and 14.
 In March 2015, the ten men aged between 26 and 45 were charged with serious sex offences against a total of seven females who were aged between 13 and 23 at the time of the offences.
 The offences took place in Rochdale between 2005 and 2013, and included rape, conspiracy to rape, inciting a child to engage in sexual activity, sexual activity with a child, and sexual assault.
 Ian Wiggett, the assistant chief constable of Greater Manchester Police said that, thus far, 65 people had been arrested as part of Operation Doublet.
 He said: "This is an extremely complex and challenging investigation which... will continue over the coming months and further arrests are anticipated."

 Four more men were jailed in September 2016 with a further five in February 2017.

 Sentences

-Ten men were sentenced to jail:
+Initially, ten men were sentenced to jail: